-From time to time, affiliates of the underwriters provide Long-term LOCs or Construction LOCs for Mortgage Loans or Liquidity Facilities for Series of Bonds and are separately compensated for providing these credit facilities or Liquidity Facilities.
-See "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Long-term LOCs" and "-Construction LOCs" and "SECURITY FOR THE BONDS-Liquidity Facilities for Bonds Bearing Variable Rates of Interest" in Part II of this Official Statement.
-From time to time, affiliates of the underwriters may be investors in the Mortgagors.
+From time to time, affiliates of the underwriters or the remarketing agents of Bonds provide Longterm LOCs or Construction LOCs for Mortgage Loans or Liquidity Facilities for Series of Bonds and are separately compensated for providing these credit facilities or Liquidity Facilities.
+See "Appendix F- Description of Supplemental Security and Subsidy Programs-Supplemental Security-Long-term LOCs" and "-Construction LOCs" and "SECURITY FOR THE BONDS-Liquidity Facilities for Bonds Bearing Variable Rates of Interest" in Part II of this Official Statement.
+From time to time, affiliates of the underwriters or the remarketing agents may be investors in the Mortgagors.